 Like most of us alive in the 1970s, our first exposure to JAWS was through the novel and not the movie.
 Peter Benchley’s debut book was everywhere in the summer of 1974 and selling like crazy.
 It was the HARRY POTTER and THE DA VINCI CODE of its year.
 I suspect it had something to do with that cover.
 Not the hard copy cover but the paperback one where the obviously naked woman swims along and the shark closes up from below.
 My 12 year old adolescent self was intrigued the moment I saw it.
-I suspect I was alone.
+I suspect I was not alone.

 How scary and terrifying was JAWS?

 A fellow classmate confessed to me that he and his buddies always went swimming at night when they vacationed at Myrtle Beach.
 They stopped doing that after JAWS.

 One afternoon, my cousins and I went over to a friend’s house to swim in their pool and my cousin refused to go in the pool.
 She was too scared from JAWS.

 While on vacation in Indiana, we all went over to the beach at Indiana Dunes.
 It was a glorious afternoon but nobody was going in the water.
 We were at Indiana Dunes on the shores of Lake Michigan, people!!!
 Nobody going in.
 All because of a movie.